robinjmurphy/graphite-scaling-examples/README.md

 You can then `cd` into one of the example directories and run:

 ```
+cd examples/multiple-cache-nodes
 docker-compose up
 ```

-The examples all expose a StatsD server on the same local port (8125), so you'll need to stop any running containers when moving from one example to another:
+The examples all expose a StatsD server and Graphite Web application on the same local ports (8125 and 8080 respectively), so you'll need to stop any running containers when moving from one example to another:

 ```
 docker-compose stop